A Myhill-Nerode Theorem for Generalized Automata, with Applications to Pattern Matching and Compression: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we considered the model of generalized automata, and we introduced the set $ \mathcal{W(A)} $.
-We showed that $ \mathcal{W(A)} $ plays the same role of $ \Pref (\mathcal{L(A)}) $ in conventional NFAs: the set $ \mathcal{W(A)} $ can be used to derive a Myhill-Nerode theorem, and it represents the starting point for extending the FM-index to generalized automata.
+We showed that $ \mathcal{W(A)} $ plays the same role played by $ \Pref (\mathcal{L(A)}) $ in conventional NFAs: the set $ \mathcal{W(A)} $ can be used to derive a Myhill-Nerode theorem, and it represents the starting point for extending the FM-index to generalized automata.

 Further lines of research include extending the Burrows-Wheeler Transform and the FM-index to arbitrary GNFAs.
-Indeed, the Burrows-Wheeler Transform and the FM-index were recently generalized from Wheeler NFAs to arbitrary NFAs by means of the so-called \emph{co-lex orders} \cite{cotumacciojacm, cotumaccio2021} and \emph{co-lex relations} \cite{cotumaccio2022}.
+Indeed, the Burrows-Wheeler Transform and the FM-index were recently generalized from Wheeler NFAs to arbitrary NFAs through the so-called \emph{co-lex orders} \cite{cotumacciojacm, cotumaccio2021} and \emph{co-lex relations} \cite{cotumaccio2022}.
 However, we remark that the efficient time bounds for the SMLG problem that we derived in this paper cannot hold for arbitrary GNFAs due to the (conditional) lower bounds by Equi et al. that we recalled in the introduction.

-Giammaresi and Montalbano described an effective procedure for computing a minimal GDFA equivalent to a given GDFA \cite{giammaresi1999journal, giammaresi1995conference}, but we do not know if there exists an efficient algorithm for minimizing a GDFA.
-The Myhill-Nerode theorem for generalized automata implies that for every minimal GDFA $ \mathcal{A} $ there exists a set $ \mathcal{W} \subseteq \Sigma^* $ such that $ \mathcal{A} $ is isomorphic to the minimal $ \mathcal{W} $-GDFA recognizing $ \mathcal{L(A)}$.
-At the same time, given a $ \mathcal{W} $-GDFA recognizing $ \mathcal{L} $, we may build the minimal $ \mathcal{W} $-GDFA recognizing $ \mathcal{L} $ by extending Hopcroft's algorithm \cite{hopcroft1971} to GDFAs.
+Giammarresi and Montalbano described an effective procedure for computing a state-minimal GDFA equivalent to a given GDFA \cite{giammaresi1999journal, giammaresi1995conference}, but we do not know if there exists an efficient algorithm for minimizing a GDFA.
+On the one hand, the Myhill-Nerode theorem for generalized automata implies that for every state-minimal GDFA $ \mathcal{A} $ there exists a set $ \mathcal{W} \subseteq \Sigma^* $ such that $ \mathcal{A} $ is isomorphic to the minimal $ \mathcal{W} $-GDFA recognizing $ \mathcal{L(A)}$.
+On the other hand, given a $ \mathcal{W} $-GDFA recognizing $ \mathcal{L} $, it should be possible to build the minimal $ \mathcal{W} $-GDFA recognizing $ \mathcal{L} $ by extending Hopcroft's algorithm \cite{hopcroft1971} to GDFAs.
 If we could prove that, for every admissible $ \mathcal{W} \subseteq \Sigma^* $, the number of states of the minimal $ \mathcal{W} $-GDFA recognizing $ \mathcal{L} $ is comparable to the number of states of a minimal GDFA recognizing $ \mathcal{L} $, then we would obtain a fast algorithm that significantly reduces the number of states of a GDFA without changing the recognized language.